Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Methodology

 \subsection{Overview of Framework}

-The comprehensive left-turn trajectory planning framework proposed in this study is illustrated in Figure~\ref{fig:framework}.
-The specific process and underlying philosophy of our trajectory planning method are as follows:
+The overall trajectory planning framework is illustrated in Fig.~\ref{fig:framework}.
+The specific steps of the trajectory planning method are as follows: (1) Based on the SinD dataset \cite{xu2022drone}, we analyze the intention expression characteristics of human trajectories in left-turn scenarios to provide prior knowledge from human drivers for trajectory generation; (2) Using decision intentions, such as proceeding or yielding, and combining them with the prior knowledge of trajectory intention expression, multiple candidate trajectories are generated to form the expected decision trajectory space; (3) Next, ME-IRL is employed to learn and model human driving behavior in evaluating and selecting trajectories, and design a reward function that expresses trajectory characteristics in terms of traffic efficiency, driving comfort, and interaction safety; (4) We then establish a probability distribution for the candidate trajectories based on the Boltzmann distribution, using a Boltzmann noise rationality model to simulate driver behavior in trajectory selection and complete the trajectory planning process.

-We scrutinize the characteristics of human trajectory intent expression in left-turn scenarios based on the human driving dataset, SIND (\cite{xu2022drone}), providing prior knowledge of human drivers for trajectory generation.
-Given the decision-making intent of proceeding or yielding, coupled with prior human knowledge of trajectory intent expression, we generate multiple candidate trajectories to form an expected trajectory space for decision-making.
-We then formulate a trajectory reward function to evaluate the features of all generated candidate trajectories considering aspects such as traffic efficiency, driving comfort, and dynamic interactive safety.
-Subsequently, we establish a probability distribution of candidate trajectories based on the Boltzmann distribution, employing the Boltzmann noise rational model to emulate driver trajectory selection behavior.
-Lastly, we learn the criteria for trajectory evaluation and selection during human driving via the method of maximum entropy inverse reinforcement learning.
-Upon completing the algorithm training, the algorithm will be tested and validated through simulated experiments and human-in-the-loop driving simulation experiments.
+After completing the algorithm training, the method will be tested and validated through simulation experiments and human-in-the-loop driving simulation experiments.